Yoni-SM/MyWebsite/README.md

 # MyWebsite
-This is my website for HW2 in WEB course
+This is my website for HW2 in WEB course.
 Direct link: https://yoni-sm.github.io/MyWebsite/